 Belgium, Spain, United Kingdom, Germany?
 So what!
 What separates us?
 A lot of things!
 What unites us?
 Even more!
 Spontaneity, self-doubt, fun, perfection, stress, fear, adrenaline, basic trust, joy, madness, and time and again: music, music, music.
 The intimate feeling of being able to strike a chord.
 To find each another.
 Among ourselves.
 And our listeners, our audience.
 So different.
 So united.

 The ADELPHI Quartet consists of four European musicians.
-Founded in 2017, the quartet studied with Rainer Schmidt (Hagen Quartett) at the Mozarteum University in Salzburg and received valuable support from Eberhard Feltz and Valentin Erben.
+Founded in 2017, the quartet studied with the Hagen Quartet at the Mozarteum University in Salzburg and received valuable support from Eberhard Feltz, Valentin Erben and György Kurtág.

-In 2020, the quartet was awarded 1st prize in the prestigious Irene Steels-Wilsing Foundation String Quartet Competition at the Heidelberger Frühling String Quartet Festival and the following year, they were prize winners at the 12th International Competition "Premio Paolo Borciani" in Reggio Emilia (Italy).
+In 2020, the quartet was awarded 1st prize at the prestigious Irene Steels-Wilsing Foundation Competition at the Heidelberger Frühling String Quartet Festival and in 2021 became multiple prize winners at the 12th International Competition "Premio Paolo Borciani" in Reggio Emilia (Italy).

-The four musicians of the quartet studied with prominent teachers such as Igor Ozim, Benjamin Schmid, Rainer Schmidt, Thomas Riebl, Lawrence Power, Heinrich Schiff and Clemens Hagen, among others.
+The four musicians of the quartet studied with prominent teachers such as Igor Ozim, Benjamin Schmid, Rainer Schmidt, Lars Anders Tomter, Kim Kashkashian, Heinrich Schiff and Clemens Hagen, among others.

-Following its success at the Young Classical Artists Trust International Auditions, the ADELPHI Quartet has been a YCAT Artist since June 2021.
-It has also been selected as the first YCAT Hans Keller Artist in a new partnership with the Cosman Keller Art & Music Trust.
+Following its success at the Young Classical Artists Trust International Auditions, the ADELPHI Quartet has been supported as a YCAT Artist since June 2021.
+They also got selected as the inaugural YCAT Hans Keller Artist, which resulted in the premiere and recording of " Saffron Dusk " by Bushra El-Turk.